philipdaquin/friend-recommendation-provision/README.md

 This project provisions a Kubernetes Cluster (EKS) to manage each microservices.
 It uses a GitOps workflow to simplfy the process of Continous Deployments to AWS.

 This repo is for:
-- Cloud infrastructure
-- End to End CI and CD Pipeline
-- Centralised Monitoring and Logging
-- Centralised Configuration Management
-- Platform infrastructure
+- AWS Platform infrastructure Provisioning
-- End to End CI and Automated CD Pipeline
+- Automated End to End CI and CD Pipeline
 - Centralised Monitoring, Alerting and Logging